yoonwonj/yoonwonj.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I presented at the Affective Computing Preconference at the 2026 Society for Affective Science (SAS)!
+I presented at the *Affective Computing Preconference* at **2026 SAS**.
+- **Title:** *Identifying Language-Specific Emotion Terms Using Representations from Large Language Models*
-- Title: Identifying language-specific emotion terms using representations from Large Language Models Stay tuned for the upcoming preprint!
+- Stay tuned for the upcoming preprint!